ELF32bit/c-grep-tutorial/README.md

 ## 4. Even more advanced grep implementation with multithreading.
 * Run the program multiple times and observe different output order.
-* Mixed style of C headers is introduced to split big source files.
 * Threads receive jobs from a special thread-safe queue.
 * Multiple files can now be provided as input.
 <table><tr><td>